IN PRAISE OF OFFAL

 Beijing, 27 August 2012

 I am currently reading a book on the Catholic Church’s campaigns against heresies in the Middle Ages, which culminated in the Albigensian Crusade against the peoples of Provence (1).
-I am at the point in this sorry tale where the heretics – whose only heresy seemed to be not to like priests very much – were forced to furtively meet in the woods at the dead of night as the forces of the Church Universal raged and ravaged all around them.
+I am at the point in this sorry tale where the heretics – whose only heresy seems to be not to have liked priests very much – were forced to furtively meet in the woods at the dead of night as the forces of the Church Universal raged and ravaged all around them.

 I rather feel like one of these heretics when it comes to eating offal.
 In the more developed countries, when I say that I love eating liver, or kidneys, my interlocutors normally look at me as if I have confessed to eating newborn babes in some hideous satanic rite.

 Even my wife, who has followed me down many culinary paths, will not accompany me down these – with one or two notable exceptions as we shall see.
 So I am reduced to furtively scanning restaurant menus when I am on business trips, to see if I might strike lucky this time and find a dish of offal to feast on.

 Liver is often on menus, as are kidneys.
 They are best sautéed quickly so that they are nice and brown on the outside but still pink inside, and the liver should come with fried onions on the side.
 Mmm, so good …

 After that, the search becomes difficult.
 I come across tongue from time to time.
 Boiled and eaten with mustard, and with boiled potatoes on the side, it’s one of the few offal dishes I’ve got my wife to like.